 If you’re suffering from persistent symptoms after brain trauma, don’t give up on recovery.
 Many of our patients struggle with headaches, word retrieval, feelings of overwhelm, and more before treatment.
 95% of our patients experience statistically verified restoration of brain function after treatment at our clinic.
-To learn if you’re eligible for our program, sign up for a free consultation with our team.
+To learn if you’re eligible for our program, sign up for a consultation with our team.

 Jamie’s Story: A Professional Skier Who “Had to Relearn Everything” after a Severe Brain Injury